yb278/PowershellScript/README.md

 ## **Stopping the Script**
 - To stop the script, simply press `Ctrl + C` in the PowerShell window.

-## **Optional Enhancements**
-- Add a hotkey to start/stop the script.
-- Customize the key pressed or the interval time.

----

 This script is handy for keeping your session active without manual input.